linuxdeepin/deepin-image-viewer/src/assets/deepin-image-viewer/image-viewer/en_US/d_image-viewer.md

 3. Click ![close](../common/close_icon.svg) on the navigation window or right-click the image to select **Hide navigation window** to close the navigation window.

-   The navigation widnow will no longer be displayed the next time after being closed and you need to right-click the image to select **Show navigation window** to display it once again.
+   The navigation window will no longer be displayed the next time after being closed and you need to right-click the image to select **Show navigation window** to display it once again.

 ![1|main](fig/navigation.png)